A-Chicharito-S/Understanding-DARTS/README.md

 For citations and details on training etc., please refer to [here](https://github.com/quark0/darts).

-To quickly understand the code (take the cnn folder as an example), we can simply devide them into two parts:
+To quickly understand the code (take the cnn folder as an example), we can simply divide them into two parts:

 1. **code with \'\_search\' suffix**; 2. **w/o \'\_search\' suffix**.